Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 What's the vacancy rate for rentals in Guatemala as of 2026?

-As of early 2026, the estimated vacancy rate in Guatemala City is around 7%.
+As of 2026, the estimated vacancy rate for well-located formal apartments in Guatemala is about 5% to 7%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Guatemala.